Hilary, one of our secretaries at work gave me this recipe.

 THE ICING:

-When the cake is completely cold, and you’re ready to make the icing:
+When the cake is fully cold – make the Icing:

 - Bring the contents of the saucepan to the boil and stir it gently with a wooden spoon to make sure the sugar is dissolved – Be careful!
 It will foam up, and anything with heated sugar in it should always be treated with respect!